Diseases & Conditions

 Imaging Tests

-Other tests which may help your doctor confirm your diagnosis include:
+Other tests that may help your doctor confirm your diagnosis include:

 X-rays.
 Although they only visualize bones, X-rays can help determine if you have spinal stenosis.
 They will show aging-related changes, like loss of disk height or bone spurs.